reqT/reqT-syntax/README.md

 ==============

 Syntax highlighting lib for reqT based on [RSyntaxTextArea](http://fifesoft.com/rsyntaxtextarea/) and [JFlex](http://jflex.de/).
 Many thanks to those projects!
-The repo is used to build a customized rsyntaxtextarea.jar that is a lib used by reqT.
+The repo is used to build a customized rsyntaxtextarea.jar to be used as a lib for [reqT](https://github.com/reqT/reqT).

 How to build